airboeing1212/WeatherApi/README.md

 - **main.py**: The main script that handles fetching weather data from the Visual Crossing Weather API.
 - **cache.py**: A script responsible for managing the caching of the weather data using Redis.
 - **requirements.txt**: Contains the necessary Python packages for this project.
-- **.gitignore**: Specifies files and directories to be ignored by Git (e.g., sensitive information, virtual environments).

 ## Features